jeremiecoullon/sgmcmcjax-joss/paper.md

 SGMCMCJax is written using JAX (@jax2018github) and relies on some aspects of the Python ecosystem such as numpy (@harris2020array).

-Although SGMCMCJax is a recent library it has already been used in a research paper (@coullon2021efficient) as well as used in the [code to accompany](https://github.com/probml/pyprobml) the book "Machine learning: a probabilistic perspective".
+Although SGMCMCJax is a recent library it has already been used in a research paper (@coullon2021efficient) as well as used in the [code to accompany](https://github.com/probml/pyprobml) the book "Machine learning: a probabilistic perspective" (@Murphy2012).

 # Acknowledgements